ibexa/documentation-developer/docs/extending/reusable_back_office_templates.md

 ```

 With tabs, you can use [`include`](https://twig.symfony.com/doc/3.x/tags/include.html) instead of `embed`
-when you pass tab content as variable while rendering the template:
+when you pass tab content as a variable while rendering the template:

 ``` html+twig
 {% include '@ezdesign/ui/component/tab/tabs.html.twig' with {